By: Kim Moldofsky

-I’ve already written about ghoulish fun with dry ice (LINK to DRY ICE POST).
+I’ve already written about ghoulish fun with dry ice.
 Another simple science trick with loads of visual appeal involves mixing mild acids and bases like vinegar and baking soda, for a fizzy reaction.
 Add in a bit of food coloring and some fancy tea cups, and you’ve set the stage for a monster tea party.

 Decorate With a Bit of Biology